RazRonen1/R_Data_Analysis_Project/README.md

-# 'The Chaser' Analysis Project:
+# Data Analysis Project - Analysing the 'Chaser' gameshow data

 This project was made as part of the 'Data Analysis & Statistics' course in the Engineering faculty at Tel-Aviv University.